sugumarworkspace/wearcare/README.md

 - Java
 - WearOS
 - Firebase
-- Obviously, your support and suggesstions
+- Obviously, your support and suggestions

 # How will it be?